Hallelujah78/crossword-app/MentalModel.md

     - versus: getItems(currentItem, includeCurrent: Boolean) - or someting similar
 - Sacrificed readability and separation of concerns for unnecessary optimization
     - cf `resetPuzzleAnswers`
-        - resets the generated answers
+        - resets the generated solutions
-        - resets the user letter input including what cell is selected
+        - resets the user guesses including what cell is selected
         - convenient to lump together since it avoids looping over the same data multiple times - optimization is pointless with small dataset
         - better to split into
             - restGeneratedAnswers
             - resetUserInput or even resetUserAnswers and resetCellSelection

 ## Interesting Points from AI Chats
-- my idea to fill long answers first is good - filling the most constrained answer
+- my idea to fill longer solutions first is good - filling the most constrained solution
 - my intuition to skip backtracking and simply regenerate from the start is justifiable
     - pro crossword fillers
         - fill most constrained first
         - limit backtracking depth
         - restart if stuck
-- my intuition that a larger word list makes automatic answer generation easier is correct
+- my intuition that a larger word list makes automatic solution generation easier is correct